 The proposed source protection plan was posted again in June 2012 and the comment period closed on July 31, 2012.

 The Cataraqui Source Protection Authority submitted the proposed source protection plan to the Ontario Minister of the Environment for approval in August 2012.
 Comments that were received before the July deadline were submitted with the plan.
-You can view a summary of the comments received by clicking here.
+You can view a summary of the comments received here.

 Because of the size of this document, it is posted in pieces.
 Each chapter is posted separately and each of the maps and appendices are posted separately.